gcpjedi/google-k8s-workshop-v2/modules/03-configure-gke.md

 gcloud container clusters upgrade gke-workshop-0 --cluster-version=1.10.9 --master --async
 ```

-> Note: This may take a few minutes
+> Note: This may take a few minutes.

 You can check the status of the upgrade by checking the container operation